Dr Daniela Hecht CPsychol

 |Face to face counselling:||Yes|

-day time availability: Monday and weekends evening availability: weekdays
+day time availability: Fridays and weekends evening availability: weekdays

 Types of client